sunix/che-quarkus-demo/README.md

     memoryLimit: 1536M
 ```

-And add a git dockerImage because it is so conveniant to do `git add -p` :) and use `tig`
+And add a git dockerimage because it is so conveniant to do `git add -p` :) and use `tig`
 ```yaml
   -
     alias: git-devtools